CaffeineFusion/Tamagotchi/README.md

 The server is somewhat overpowered for our purposes (eg. allowing any old Javascript to be written) but reduced the amount of custom code required for event and input handlers.

 ### Tamagotchi
-Tamagotchi is a class that encapsulates our Tamagotchis functionality, business logic, and communicates to our DB layer.
+Tamagotchi is a class that encapsulates our Tamagotchi's functionality, business logic, and communication to DB layer.

 ### MockDB
 An actual DB seemed like overkill for this demo.
 Instead, I've pulled the Tamagotchi state into a single JSON object (the "DB") and created a facade that interacts with it.
 This would significantly reduce the effort for porting this application to an actual database and persistent storage.